aciccarello/ciccarello.me/colophon.md

 At the same time I hope to improve the performance of the site and experimenting with optimizations.

 I started the site mainly to serve as a professional profile that I could point to instead of updating my bio on every site with a profile page.
-The scope has expaneded over time as I migrated blog content after I became unhappy with the Medium.com reader experience.
+The scope has expanded over time as I migrated blog content after I became unhappy with the Medium.com reader experience.
 In 2021 I began experimenting more with [IndieWeb](https://indieweb.org/) concepts and added other kinds of posts as I became more unhappy with the impact of traditional social media sites.
+In March 2022 I added [support for notes](/posts/2022/03/30/first-note/) and started recording webmentions.

 ## Technology